Green-Software-Foundation/if/.github/ISSUE_TEMPLATE/dev-ticket.md

 ---
 name: Dev-ticket
 about: General developer ticket
-title: "Dev ticket - "
+title: 'Dev ticket - '
-labels: dev-ticket
+labels: ''
 assignees: ''

 ---

 <!--- Provide a general summary of the issue in the Title above -->